ddaugher/backoffice_docs/source/intro.rst

-What is Backoffice?
+What is Backoffice API?
 ==================

+Welcome to the Backoffice API Reference.
+If you're new to the Backoffice API, you will need to create an account before you will be able to access our ReST endpoints.

-`Backoffice <https://www.ogantry.com>`_ is a fully-featured, production-stable platform-as-a-service built just for Elixir that saves you money and unlocks the full power of Elixir and Phoenix without forcing you to build production infrastructure or deal with maintenance and operations.
-For more information, see https://ogantry.com.
+`Backoffice API <https://documenter.getpostman.com/view/12553133/TVzLqLUT>`_ is a fully-featured, production-stable platform-as-a-service built for

-Try Backoffice for free without a credit card by following the :ref:`quick start`.
+For more information, see https://documenter.getpostman.com/view/12553133/TVzLqLUT.